Small group classes, in a comfortable and informal settting ...

 What could you contribute to our university/students union?

 These are generally the types of questions given, not really anything to try throw candidates off.
 Try and have a conversation and not sound too rehearsed.
 Also looking at some research papers or articles of interest to discuss could be helpful.

-The course takes pace in Wraysbury, Berkshire, which is just a few miles from Windsor and close to Heathrow Airport.
+The course takes place in Wraysbury, Berkshire, which is just a few miles from Windsor and close to Heathrow Airport.
 There is an nice pool to swim in or relax by during breaks and pizza delivery usually takes less than 40 minutes.